 The decision might come down to two people who are neck to neck.
 If that happens, use the interview sessions as a guide – pick a person that’s easier to work with, and fits the project timeline better.
 This might mean letting go of a stronger writer because they are not immediately available.

-That’s it – you’re ready to hire a freelance writer – and a good one, to boot!
+That’s it – you’re ready to hire a content writer – and a good one, to boot!

 Contact your pick and let them know the good news.